How Composo Works Under The Hoood

 Adding your own data

-The self-calibration loop works without any customer-provided data.
-However, for use cases requiring explicit domain grounding, additional data can be added to the knowledge store to augment the calibration.
+Self-calibration works without any customer-provided data.
+However, for use cases requiring explicit domain grounding, additional data can be added to the memory store:

-• Golden data and annotations: Pre-labelled examples with known scores from expert review.
-When you have domain experts who can label what good and bad looks like, these annotations provide direct grounding.
+• Golden data and annotations: Pre-labelled examples with known scores from expert review

-• Internal knowledge stores: Customer documentation, style guides, accumulated documents, or any corpus that defines domain-specific quality.
+• Internal knowledge stores: Documentation, style guides, accumulated documents, or any corpus that defines domain-specific quality

-This data is integrated into the calibration store and influences retrieval in the same way as the self-calibrated data.
+This data integrates into memory and influences retrieval in the same way as self-calibrated data.
 Exact matches in golden data fully anchor the score; similar examples inform proportionally.

 Academic benchmarks often focus on artificial tasks that don't translate to business needs.
 We validated Composo using PrimeBench, a benchmark constructed from diverse domain-specific challenges in real-world industry tasks.
 More detail on this work is available here.